17 things to put in your car emergency kit

 While there are ways you can fend for yourself if you get a flat tyre or your car battery runs out, you don’t necessarily have to!
 Consider getting AAMI Roadside Assist for peace of mind that you’ve got backup if something happens – or if your tyre changing skills aren’t quite up to scratch.

-We can respond to calls 24/7, and can tow cars up to 20km in city locations or 100km in country locations to get your vehicle repaired.
+We can respond to calls 24/7, and can tow cars up to 20km from the breakdown location to an accredited repairer.
+If there is no accredited repairer within 20kms, we’ll tow the vehicle to the nearest accredited repairer up to 100kms from the breakdown.
 Our emergency roadside assistance services can cover you for:

-- Car batteries: jump starting your car if the battery is flat, or replacing your battery on the spot if required
+- Car batteries: jump starting your car if the battery is flat, or subject to availability, arrange a replacement battery (at your own expense) if required.

-- Flat tyres: fitting your car’s spare tyre or towing your car to the nearest repair centre to fit a new tyre
+- Flat tyres: fitting your car’s spare tyre or towing your car to the nearest tyre outlet or place of safety.

-- Emergency fuel: up to $10 emergency fuel so you can get to the nearest pertrol station
+- Emergency fuel: up to $10 emergency fuel so you can get to the nearest petrol station

 You can add AAMI Roadside Assist as an Optional Cover to your AAMI Comprehensive Car Insurance for less than $86 per year.
 Get a car insurance quote online simply and quickly.
 Or, if you’re an existing AAMI Comprehensive Car Insurance customer, add Roadside Assist to your policy by calling our friendly team on 13 22 44.

 AAMI Car Insurance, Motorcycle Insurance, NSW and ACT CTP Insurance, and Caravan Insurance are issued by AAI Limited ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.
 AAMI Roadside Assist is an Optional Cover only available in conjunction with AAMI Comprehensive Car Insurance.
-Consider the Product Disclosure Statement before making a decision about this insurance.
-This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
+Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
+Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
+The Target Market Determination is also available.